Fayette – One of The Hidden Treasures of Michigan’s Upper Peninsula

 HISTORIC STATE PARK

-It is one of the best restored 19th century towns in Michigan and possibly whole Great Lakes region.
-The only other one, that compare with it is Fort Wilkins in Keweenaw Peninsula on Lake Superior.
+It is one of the best restored 19th-century towns in Michigan and possibly the whole Great Lakes region.
+The only other one, that compares with it is Fort Wilkins in Keweenaw Peninsula on Lake Superior.

 The museum is open daily from mid-May to mid-October.